crownedgrouse/slogan/README.md

 ### Trace Go values ###

 Call to `Trace/1` will produce a trace log made of several lines.
 First line with 'trace' level and type of the value given.
 Below is written three usual ways to display Go values (%v, %v+ and %#v) separated with an empty line.
+This format can be overrriden by your own preference (See 'Configuring/Formats' below).

 ```go